csiro-crop-informatics/reproducible_poc/C3DIS_abstract.md

 ## Methods

 BioKanga is a suite of bioinformatics tools developed at CSIRO.
 To evaluate BioKanga's sequence alignment module against other state-of-the-art tools, we developed workflows using two popular automation frameworks, Snakemake and Nextflow.
 Individual tasks are executed in Cloud or HPC environment using dedicated, lightweight (Docker/Singularity) containers for each tool being evaluated.
 Containers are also used for other tasks including extensive quality-control of the input as well as the interim data and final results.
 Use of containers provides a reproducible software environment which contributes to the replicability of the results.
 Given a pre-defined experimental set-up, raw data is acquired from a public source, processed and analysed.
-Final document including dynamically generated figures and tables is compiled from R Markdown or LaTeX/knitr.
+The final document (research paper or project report) including dynamically generated figures and tables is compiled from R Markdown or LaTeX/knitr.

 ## Conclusion